jacobweiss2305/agenthub/examples/airline/README.md

 # Airline customer service

-This example demonstrates a multi-agent setup for handling different customer service requests in an airline context using the Swarm framework.
-The agents can triage requests, handle flight modifications, cancellations, and lost baggage cases.
+This example demonstrates a multi-bee setup for handling different customer service requests in an airline context using the Swarm framework.
+The bees can triage requests, handle flight modifications, cancellations, and lost baggage cases.
 This example uses the helper function `run_demo_loop`, which allows us to create an interactive Swarm session.

-## Agents
+## Bees

-1. **Triage Agent**: Determines the type of request and transfers to the appropriate agent.
+1. **Triage Bee**: Determines the type of request and transfers to the appropriate bee.
-2. **Flight Modification Agent**: Handles requests related to flight modifications, further triaging them into:
+2. **Flight Modification Bee**: Handles requests related to flight modifications, further triaging them into:
-   - **Flight Cancel Agent**: Manages flight cancellation requests.
+   - **Flight Cancel Bee**: Manages flight cancellation requests.
-   - **Flight Change Agent**: Manages flight change requests.
+   - **Flight Change Bee**: Manages flight change requests.
-3. **Lost Baggage Agent**: Handles lost baggage inquiries.
+3. **Lost Baggage Bee**: Handles lost baggage inquiries.

 ## Setup